OMP: One-step Meanflow Policy with Directional Alignment: Related Work

 \subsection{Generative Models for Robot Policy Learning}

 Generative modeling has transformed robot learning by treating action generation as a probabilistic process.
-This landscape is currently defined by the trade-off between the high-fidelity generation of Diffusion Models and the inference speed of Flow-based Methods.
+This shift runs parallel to foundational advances in media generation \citep{polyak2025movie} and scaling rectified flows \citep{esser2024scaling}.
+The current landscape is largely defined by the trade-off between the high-fidelity generation of Diffusion models and the inference efficiency of Flow-based methods.

-\paragraph{Diffusion Models.} These models simulate data generation by denoising random Gaussian noise.
-DP \citep{chi_diffusion_2023} and its 3D extension, DP3 \citep{ze_3d_2024}, have achieved high success rates by iteratively refining trajectories.
-Subsequent variants like HDP \citep{ma_hierarchical_2024} and RDT \citep{liu_rdt-1b_2025} enhanced spatial modeling and dual-arm manipulation, respectively.
-Recent advancements continue to refine this paradigm.
-MTDP \citep{Wang2025MTDP} improves action quality by modulating Transformer-based diffusion policies, while World4RL \citep{Jiang2025World4RL} utilizes diffusion world models for policy refinement to boost few-shot generalization.
-Parallel to these generative approaches, TR-DRL \citep{Jiangetal2025a} enhances reinforcement learning efficiency for robotic manipulations by exploiting time reversal symmetry in temporally symmetric tasks.
-However, despite these improvements in quality and generalization, diffusion models inherently suffer from high inference latency due to multi-step denoising (e.g., NFE=10 for DP3), creating a bottleneck for real-time control.
+\paragraph{Diffusion Models.} Diffusion Policy (DP) \citep{chi2023diffusion} and its 3D extension, DP3 \citep{ze2024dp3}, treat policy learning as a conditional denoising process, achieving high success rates by iteratively refining action trajectories.
+Recent works have refined this paradigm: HDP \citep{ma2024hdp} and RDT \citep{liu2024rdt} enhance spatial modeling and dual-arm manipulation, respectively, while Equivariant Diffusion Policy \citep{wang2024equidiff} and EquiBot \citep{yang2024equibot} incorporate geometric symmetries to improve sample efficiency.
+Others focus on architectural optimizations, such as representation alignment in REPA \citep{yu2025repa} and transformer modulation in MTDP \citep{wang2025mtdp}.
+Despite their performance, diffusion models inherently suffer from high inference latency due to the multi-step denoising requirement (e.g., DP3 often requires NFE=10), creating a bottleneck for real-time control.